HackYourHomework/databases/Week3/homework/4-MongoDB_CRUD/4-MongoDB_CRUD.md

-1- Make an acount with Mongodb Atlas.
+1- Make an account with Mongodb Atlas.

 2- Create a cluster .